Something231/Fronk-Bot/README.md

 * clear - clears the specified number of messages from the channel (includes the message used to run the command)

 *General / Miscellaneous Commands:*
+* hitman - does basically nothing
+* say - repeats what the user wants the bot to say - requires the message you want the bot to say